Tiskae/Tiskae/Readme.md

 ### About me

-- I'm am currently learning Golang for backend development
+- I'm currently learning Golang for backend development
 - I'm a frontend developer with expertise in React.js, Redux, TypeScript, SASS.
 - I experience in backend technologies with Node, Express and MongoDB (MERN)
 - I have strong affection❤ for cybersecurity and ethical hacking